 Lastly, while the US and Canada tend to nail young renters with fees the rest of the world does not.
 In many cases international car rentals do not charge a young driver fee.
 Lucky you!
 You can be 22 AND drive on the wrong side of the road…seems legit.
 LOL.

-Secret Travel Hack to Avoid Under 25 Car Rental Fee
+Secret Under 25 Rental Car Hack to Avoid Under 25 Car Rental Fee

-There are a few ways you can avoid paying an under 25 fee depending on how you go about.
+There are a few ways you can avoid paying the under 25 fee depending on how you go about renting the car.
+For example, if you are looking for a car rental without under 25 surcharge both AAA and USAA have some clever options:

 - USAA, the great military veteran banking and insurance institution, allows members between the ages of 20-24 to rent cars without paying a young renter fee.
 Learn more here.
 Applies to Enterprise, Budget, Hertz & Avis.